The PPP is closed

 - Other criteria: No requirement to prove you tried and failed to get credit elsewhere

 - How to apply: Fill out the 2-page application with any bank, credit union or online lender participating in the program

 What is the Paycheck Protection Program?

-The Paycheck Protection Program (PPP) offers government-backed loans for businesses that have been affected by the coronavirus outbreak, called a Paycheck Protection Program loan or Paycheck Protection Loan (PPL).
+The Paycheck Protection Program (PPP) offered government-backed loans for businesses that have been affected by the coronavirus outbreak, called a Paycheck Protection Program loan or Paycheck Protection Loan (PPL).

 It was created by the Coronavirus Aid, Relief and Economic Security (CARES) Act of 2020 as a way to encourage employers to keep employees on payroll, hire back staff and help cover overhead expenses.
-It covers eight weeks of eligible operating costs, starting on February 15 — and you can apply for forgiveness.
+It covers eight or 24 weeks of eligible operating costs, starting on February 15th up to December 31st — and you can apply for forgiveness.

 How does the Paycheck Protection Program work?

 The PPP is a modification of the SBA 7(a) loan program that works like a combination of a loan and a grant.
 Generally, you’ll follows these steps: